wonder99/GSPro-MLM2PRO-OCR-Connector/README.md

 		- Read the description in that video to see the step-by-step instructions
 		- The ROIs are easier to identify in Exputt because there is no extraneous text near the numbers
 		- Once the window name, dimensions and 4 EX_ROIs are set up, you don't need to edit the settings.json any more
+12. Optional: if your MLM app is taking too long to draw the shot trace (current app version for android), you can enable the following setting in settings.json
+<code>  "AUDIBLE_MLM_READY" : 1,</code>
+This will give you an audible indication that MLM is still busy, then let you know when it's ready for the next shot.
+The first time you try this option, it will prompt you for ROI7, which is the "Total distance" number from the MLM app.
+Once done, copy and paste ROI7 into your settings.json for future sessions.
-12. Done!
+13. Done!

 NOTE: If you'd like console message to appear in color, double-click the console_colors.reg file included here
 NOTE: Make sure to have GSPro, GSPro Connect and the AirPlay receiver app open and running before opening the MLM2PROConnectorV2.exe app otherwise it will just close instantly after pressing enter to confirm your first shot.
-NOTE: If you need to kill this connector (via Ctrl-C), you will need to reset the GSPRO side by selecting "Settings, Game, Reset GSPRO Connect" before restarting this connector.
+NOTE: If you need to kill this connector (via Ctrl-C), you will need to reset the GSPRO side by selecting "Settings, Game, Reset GSPRO Connect,Close" before restarting this connector.